- Policy List

 - The Library is not responsible for personal items that are lost, stolen, or damaged on Library premises.

-- With the exception of service animals, animals are not permitted inside Library facilities.
+- With the exception of service animals, as defined in the Americans with Disabilities Act, animals are not permitted inside Library facilities.

 - Library staff reserves the right to contact the appropriate authorities when children are left unattended, do not observe the Rules of Conduct, or are in distress (see Safe Children policy below).